vikasjainn/QR-Code-Generator-using-Javascript/README.md

-# QR-Code Generator using Javascript
+# QR-Code Generator in Javascript